olneykimberly/LBD_CWOW_QTL/README.md

 An overview of the results may be viewed [here](https://rpubs.com/olneykimberly/PlinkQC_LBD_CWOW_SNP_array) The output is cleaned data that removed individuals and markers that didn't pass the quality control checks as described in the 02_PLINK_QC.Rmd

-There are now 580 individuals that passed QC and 616,183 SNPs.
+There are now 580 individuals that passed QC and 615,293 SNPs.
 Lets rename the files to reflect that there are now only 580 individuals.
+Total number of samples remaining post QC: 580
+Total SNPs remaining post QC: 615,293 before QC was 714,238
 ```
 cd ../snp_array
 mv Filtered_n598_CWOW.clean.hh  Filtered_n580_CWOW.clean.hh